graphery/grapper-doc/src/guide/svg/grapper-svg.md

 You can access the **SVG Grapper API** from the methods included in the component with `$.svg`.
 The `$` object is accesible from the `<script type="methods"></script>` content as a global variable.
-You can also access it from outside the component with the `.svg` property that the `g-component` exposes for use from external Javascript.
+You can also access it from outside the component with the `.svg` property that the `grapper-view` exposes for use from external Javascript.

 In **SVG Grapper API** all are methods; thus, when you want to work with SVG attributes or properties, you must use methods.
 For example, set an `id` to an SVG element is